 You’re creating a frame of success vs failure.

-Why limit yourself with a frame where there is only two choices?
+Why limit yourself to a frame where there are only two choices?
 Success or failure.

 The alternative?
 You could step up the game and present what you’re going to do as research.

 Then you can take them through a whole series of suggestion effects that build upon each other.

 “What happens if one of the suggestion effects doesn’t work?